-by Alex Notini, Area Manager, American Alliance Security Agency
+by Nicholas Mallo, Area Manager, American Alliance Security Agency

 Most companies focus on their core business and outsource other business-related supporting tasks that fall outside of their expertise.
 However, some companies still opt to hire their own staff for non-business related tasks – this includes security.
 Such companies will hire their own security directly (in-house) as opposed to outsourcing security to a third party company that provides security (or bundled services including security).

 There are several advantages and disadvantages for a company to hire its own security directly.
 The advantages include:

 Selecting, training, and supervising your own security personnel.
 In essence the company hand picks the staff to secure their premises as opposed to having a third party select the personnel on the company’s behalf.
 This advantage comes with additional (and perhaps costly) tasks such as recruiting and training personnel that fall outside of your core business tasks / work experience.
 Additionally when a company hires its own staff, while their security manager may have more control of the security guards, the time spent with supervising the guards may distract from the security manager’s duties of overseeing the bulk of the company’s other staff and customers and improving the company’s security program.

 Hiring your own security creates a more direct relationship between the Company and the security officers in comparison to bringing in persons perceived to be “outsiders.”
 This, in turn, can create a sense of more loyalty among the security officers.
 Similarly the company’s remaining employee population are more likely to see the security officers as part of their own team.
 As an employee gains experience, and longevity in a given company, their sense of loyalty is likely to grow.
 However this is a double-edged sword.
 Security officers who remain with one company for a long period of time may become more loyal to the other employees then to the company thereby creating a potential conflict of interest in enforcing company regulations and procedures amongst the employee population and / or in the event an employee is suspected of doing wrong.